wenlong2/jwstdestripe/README.md

 - Subtract row 1/f noise for each amplifier
 - With the option to remove column 1/f noise altogether
 - Pixels with zero counts are excluded from calculation
-- Point sources are excluded from the median derivation
+- Point sources are excluded from the median calculation
-- Results saved to FITS files
+- Results saved to FITS files and new arrays returned

 ## Installation